 The location of the injury can give you an idea if it is a muscle or ligament injury.
-Our physiotherapists will perform a thorough assessment to establish the severity of your injury and if it is a ligament or muscle injury.
+Our physical therapists will perform a thorough assessment to establish the severity of your injury and if it is a ligament or muscle injury.

-How We Treat Soft-Tissue Injuries At Dublin Physio & Chiropractic
+How We Treat A Soft-Tissue Injury At Dublin Physical & Chiropractic

-At Dublin Physio & Chiropractic our team uses a wide range of innovative and evidence-based treatment options.
+At Dublin Physical & Chiropractic our team uses a wide range of innovative and evidence-based treatment options.

 - Chiropractic Care.

 - Exercise Therapy.